jijeshmohan/janus/README.md

 ##### Get Binary Distribution

-You can download the binary distribution from [here](https://github.com/jijeshmohan/janus/releases/tag/1.0.0)
+You can download the latest binary distribution from [here](https://github.com/jijeshmohan/janus/releases/tag/1.0.0)

 ##### Build from source